Mouseke666/ScryForge/README.md

 # ScryForge

 ScryForge is an automated pipeline for downloading, upscaling, and processing Magic: The Gathering cards.
-It generates PDF files from your cards and supports double-faced and flip cards.
+It generates PDF files from your cards and supportsflip cards.

 ## Features